File Operations

 ---|---|---|

-A | Add | Create new file or directory |
+a | Add | Create new file or directory |

-R | Rename | Rename selected item |
+r | Rename | Rename selected item |

-C | Copy | Copy to clipboard |
+y | Yank (Copy) | Yank selected item(s) to internal clipboard |

-X | Move/Cut | Cut to clipboard |
+Y | Yank Path | Yank full path to system clipboard |

-P | Paste | Paste from clipboard |
+p | Paste | Paste from internal clipboard |

-D | Delete | Delete with confirmation |
+d | Delete | Delete selected item(s) with confirmation |

 Esc | Cancel | Cancel current operation or clear clipboard |